pinohu/DYNASTY/ohu-legacy-codex/volume-x-troubleshooting-optimization/book-19-optimization-continuous-improvement/chapter-57-audit-compliance-optimization.md

 **1. Prevent Penalties:**
 - **Impact**: Penalties can be 10-100x the cost of compliance
 - **Strategy**: Invest in systems and processes to prevent errors
-- **ROI**: Very high—preventing one penalty pays for years of compliance
+- **ROI**: Very highâ€”preventing one penalty pays for years of compliance

 **2. Automate Routine Tasks:**
 - **Impact**: Reduces personnel time by 50-80%